-Disabled persons - We follow the social model of disability which means that we understand that the barriers to disabled persons securing equality are due to the physical environment and people's attitudes.
-Disabled people include those with physical and sensory impairment, learning disabilities, mental illness, long term illness all of which are substantial.

-With regard to age our focus is on older persons (over 60) and younger people.

-With regard to race equality we accept the definition of a racist incident based on recommendation 12 of the Report of the Stephen Lawrence Enquiry: 'A racist incident is any incident which is perceived to be racist by the victim or any other person'.

-With regard to sexual orientation we refer to the LGBT community i.e. lesbians, gay, bisexual and transgender people.

-With regard to religion we actively support the rights of all to practice their belief/non beliefs equally.
+- Disabled persons We follow the social model of disability which means that we understand that the barriers to disabled persons securing equality are due to the physical environment and people's attitudes.
+Disabled people include those with physical and sensory impairment, learning disabilities, mental illness, long term illness all of which are substantial. - With regard to age our focus is on older persons (over 60) and younger people. - With regard to race equality we accept the definition of a racist incident based on recommendation 12 of the Report of the Stephen Lawrence Enquiry: 'A racist incident is any incident which is perceived to be racist by the victim or any other person'. - With regard to sexual orientation we refer to the LGBT community i.e. lesbians, gay, bisexual and transgender people. - With regard to religion we actively support the rights of all to practice their belief/non-belief equally.

-4. Development of the Policy
+Development of the Policy:

-- There is a regular consultation process undertaken by the school in relation to the needs of the school community in respect of the equality strands covered by this policy (E.g. parents/carers, pupils, staff, governors and local community) through a variety of methods including the annual parent questionnaire. - The school has sought advice from METAS and the Local Authority - The policy will be shared with staff and governors and published on the school website to ensure that its content is acceptable to the groups concerned and that there is a whole school commitment to the scheme - The Action Plan will be part of the School Plan and will include an audit of provision within the school
+- There is a regular consultation process undertaken by the school in relation to the needs of the school community in respect of the equality strands covered by this policy through annual questionnaires for parents/carers, pupils and staff. - There are a range of opportunities available to parents/carers, pupils, staff, governors and the local community, for informal and ad hoc feedback to be shared. - The school has sought advice from the Local Authority. - The policy will be shared with staff and governors and published on the school website to ensure that its content is accessible to the groups concerned and that there is a whole school commitment to the - The Equality Action Plan will include an audit of the provision within the school and is published on the school website.

-5. Responsibility for the Policy
+Responsibility for the Policy: